 Students are encouraged to begin resolving a complaint or appeal at the level at which the complaint or appeal originated.
 In many situations, informal discussions produce a mutually acceptable solution.
 When such solutions are not forthcoming in a timely manner, students should follow TWU’s Academic/Administrative Complaints and Appeals policy [PDF] (Policy 1.18).

-To initiate a written complaint, students should complete the TWU Academic/Administrative Complaint and Appeal Form [Word].
-All initial complaints or appeals (Level 1) should be made in writing no later than ten class days after the date of the decision or action that is the subject of the appeal, unless otherwise stipulated in state or federal law.
+To initiate a written complaint, students must complete the TWU Academic/Administrative Complaint and Appeal Form [Word].
+All initial complaints or appeals (Level 1) must be made in writing no later than ten class days after the date of the decision or action that is the subject of the appeal, unless otherwise stipulated in state or federal law.
 The ten days for appeals at each level do not include weekends, holidays, or days between academic sessions.
 Addendums that concisely document the complaint are permissible.
 It is recommended that completed documents and attachments be scanned and emailed from the student’s TWU email address to the appropriate office.

 To select the appropriate office to initiate the process, consult the Procedures for Academic/Administrative Complaints and Appeals of TWU Decisions document [Word].
 The faculty member or administrator receiving the complaint will respond within ten class days, not including weekends, holidays, or days between academic sessions.
 In some situations, review and decision may require a longer period of time.
 It is expected that the faculty member or administrator will communicate with the student regarding any need for additional time.